marcelorcorrea/falae-android/README.md

 speech and mobility impairments to communicate by using pictures that represent words (verbs, nouns, adjectives…).

+Falaê consists of two parts: Android app and the web platform.
+The web page is used for user registering.
+Once registered, the user can customize their profile, as well as create and modify communication boards, pages and items.
+The Android app connects to the web platform in order to sincronize the user's data.

+This repository consists in the Android App.

+The web server repository can be found [here](https://github.com/marcelorcorrea/falae)

-Feel free to Fork or contribute this project.
+Feel free to fork or contribute this project.

 ## Local setup